Monday, March 26, 2012

 5. Further discussion on Torah learning:

-b.
+a.
 Search for authentic teachers who resonate with you and pick your preferred medium – audio, visual or print.
 An underutilized resource is MP3 Torah classes, which are great to listen to while commuting and when doing tasks that do not require your full attention.
 There are many excellent classes freely available online or reasonably priced.

 i.
-The Path of the Just.
-You can study this work at your own pace, or follow the schedule below which will enable you to finish this book in a month.
+The classic, The Path of the Just by Rabbi Moshe Chaim Luzzatto is published by Feldheim and Artscroll, the latter publishes this work under the title Mesillas Yesharim: Way of the Upright.
+You can study this work at your own pace, or follow the schedule below (based on the Feldheim edition) which will enable you to finish this book in a month.
 Read one chapter a day, with the author’s introduction counted as a chapter.
 Exceptions: Chapters 11 and 12 are read over four days – around 8 pages a day.
 For chapters 14 &15, and 24 & 25, read each set on one day.
 Read chapter 19 over four days – around 7 pages a day.
 The epilogue is not included in this cycle and for months that are not 30 days, adjust accordingly.

-ii.
-Duties of the Heart is divided into gates which deal with specific subjects and those gates are further divided into chapters.
+j.
+The classic, Duties of the Heart by Rabbeinu Bachya (available from Feldheim) is divided into gates which deal with specific subjects and those gates are further divided into chapters.
 Traditionally, the first gate is not studied nowadays.
 The most famous gate is the fourth one: The Gate of Trust.
 You might want to study that one first.
 As you go through the gates and chapters, if one of them does not resonate with you now, skip to the next one; you can come back later.
 If one especially resonates with you, revisit it at a later date, savoring each point.
-After finishing the book, consider studying each day of the month one of the thirty concepts mentioned in the third chapter of the eighth gate, the Gate of Self-Accounting.
-This way, each month you will review these fundamental ideas.

-d.
+k.
 A fast track method to spiritual growth is to take a couple of days or weeks off to immerse yourself in intensive Torah study.
 See if you can do this once a year or at least every other year.
 You will then receive an infusion of renewed spiritual strength.
 A number of places, especially in Israel, can tailor a program just for you.
 As an example of what is available, here is a listing of Aish Hatorah’s programs for all levels http://www.aish.com/ai/ip/96276423.html.
-If taking time off is not currently feasible, perhaps you can go on a Shabbaton or invite an inspirational rabbi or rebbetzin to your community for Shabbat.
+If taking time off is not currently feasible, perhaps you can go on a Shabbaton or invite an inspirational rabbi or rebbetzin to your community for a Shabbat.

 No comments: